 Instagram Contract for Teens | Monitoring Tips

 Now that you have a contract in place, it’s important to know some tips to help you monitor your child’s Instagram account.

 Instagram helps set the proper age limit so you don’t have to be the bad guy.
 Currently, the age limit is 13 years old.
 That means Instagram doesn’t allow you to have an account unless you’re 13 years old or older.

-Right from go you should be involved in the Instagram account from your teen.
-First, set-up the account with them or do it yourself from their device.
+Right from the go, you should be involved in the Instagram account of your teen.
+First, set up the account with them or do it yourself from their device.

 Instagram has built-in settings that can help keep your teen safe on Instagram.
 The most important setting is privacy.
 Make sure you set your teen’s Instagram account to private before handing it over to them.

 A geotag is a setting that shows where a picture was taken.
 Make sure you turn off geo-sharing because no one needs to know where your teen’s photo was taken.
 This applies even if their followers are friends you approve.